 eToro at a glance

-Founded in 2007, eToro is an international online broker with over 30 million users who can trade over 3,000 financial assets, including stocks, ETFs, cryptos, and CFDs on stocks, ETFs, commodities, Forex, indices, and cryptocurrencies.
-Stocks and ETFs are traded commission-free, as a whole, or fractional shares (other fees apply).
+Founded in 2007, eToro is an international online broker with over 40 million users across 140+ countries, offering more than 3,000 financial assets including stocks, ETFs, cryptocurrencies, and CFDs on stocks, ETFs, commodities, forex, indices, and cryptocurrencies.
+Real stocks and ETFs from US, UK, and major EU exchanges (including Borsa Italiana) are commission-free, whole or fractional (other fees apply).

 For more details, visit our eToro review.